mit212/lab8_2025/README.md

 ### 5.2 Circles

 Open and run `houghCircles.py`.
 Due to how many false circles are detected by the algorithm, the frame is shrunk with respect to the original captured image.
-This is accounted for in the accumulator ratio slider bar.
-If you wish to play more with this, you can change the ratio of the shrunk image with respect to the ratio.
+This is accounted for in the accumulator ratio slider bar, which controls the ratio of image resolution to accumulator resolution.
+For example, if `Accumulator Ratio = 1`, the accumulator has the same resolution as the input image.
+If `Accumulator Ratio = 2`, the accumulator has half as big width and height.
+You can also change the degree the image is shrunk in line 44 of the code.

 You can find more information on the commands used [here](https://docs.opencv.org/2.4/doc/tutorials/imgproc/imgtrans/hough_circle/hough_circle.html).